Arbitration proceeding

 Advantages of arbitrating before the Arbitration Court:

-- arbitration is single-instance, speedy and less formal; it takes a few months, or even a few weeks, from the filing of the lawsuit until the delivery of the arbitral award; the arbitral award takes effect and becomes enforceable by delivery to the parties.
+• arbitration is single-instance, speedy and less formal; it takes a few months, or even a few weeks, from the filing of the lawsuit until the delivery of the arbitral award; the arbitral award takes effect and becomes enforceable by delivery to the parties.
+The arbitration clause may include the option of the review of the arbitration award.
+In this case either of the parties to prior arbitration proceedings may propose a review of an arbitration award by other Arbitrator or Arbitration tribunal within the prescribed period.

-- sensible arbitration costs; arbitration fee for domestic disputes with value up to CZK 50,000,000 is 4% from the value in dispute (the minimum fee being CZK 10,000); domestic disputes include disputes where the parties are permanent establishments of foreign entities or foreign bank branch offices in the Czech Republic as long as they are registered in the Commercial Register; international disputes arbitration before the Arbitration Court attached to the Economic and Agricultural Chamber of the Czech Republic is more cost-effective than arbitrating in abroad; please find detailed information about arbitration costs by clicking on the Tariff section of our website.
+• sensible arbitration costs; arbitration fee for domestic disputes with value up to CZK 50,000,000 is 4% from the value in dispute (the minimum fee being CZK 10,000); domestic disputes include disputes where the parties are permanent establishments of foreign entities registered in the Czech Commercial Register; international disputes’ arbitration before the Arbitration Court attached to the Czech Chamber of Commerce and the Agricultural Chamber of the Czech Republic is more cost-effective than arbitrating in abroad; please find detailed information about arbitration costs by clicking on the Tarif section of our website.